-On June 11, 2015, a sixteen-year-old transgender boy filed this lawsuit in U.S. District Court for the Eastern District of Virginia under Title IX and 42 U.S.C. section 1983, against Gloucester County School Board.
-The plaintiff, represented by the national and Virginia ACLU, asked the court for a preliminary and permanent injunction allowing him to use the boys' restroom at school, claiming that the school's policy of requiring transgender students to use a private restroom facility violated his rights under Title IX and the Fourteenth Amendment.
-Specifically, Plaintiff alleged that after Plaintiff had used the boys' restroom with the school's permission for seven weeks without incident, the school released a policy stating that students' access to restrooms was restricted based on their "biological gender" and that students who were unable to use the corresponding restroom because of "gender identity issues" were to use an alternative private facility.
-At the time, Plaintiff was the only student at the school required to use the private facility.
+On June 11, 2015, a sixteen-year-old transgender boy filed this lawsuit against the Gloucester County School Board in the U.S. District Court for the Eastern District of Virginia.
+The plaintiff, represented by the national and Virginia ACLU, proceeded under Title IX and 42 U.S.C. § 1983.
+He sought a preliminary and permanent injunction allowing him to use the boys' restroom at school, claiming that the school board's policy of requiring transgender students to use a private restroom facility violated his rights under Title IX and the Fourteenth Amendment.
+Specifically, the plaintiff alleged that after he had used the boys' restroom with the school's permission for seven weeks without incident, the school board released a policy stating that students' access to restrooms was restricted based on their "biological gender" and that students who were unable to use the corresponding restroom because of "gender identity issues" were to use an alternative private facility.
+At the time, plaintiff was the only student at the school required to use the private facility.

-On September 17, 2015, the court granted the school board's motion to dismiss.
+On September 4, 2015, the court (Judge Doumar) denied plaintiff's motion for a preliminary injunction.
+Then on September 17, 2015, the court also granted the school board's motion to dismiss.
 The school board argued that discrimination based on gender identity is not sex discrimination, and therefore, not covered under Title IX.
-Judge Doumar agreed, ruling that Plaintiff failed to state a valid claim under Title IX because schools are permitted to keep separate restrooms based on sex as long as the restrooms are comparable.
-The court also explained that it had denied Plaintiff's motion for a preliminary injunction on the basis that allowing him to use the boys' restroom would violate other students' constitutional right to privacy.
+Judge Doumar agreed, ruling that plaintiff failed to state a valid claim under Title IX because schools are permitted to keep separate restrooms based on sex as long as the restrooms are comparable.
+The court also explained that it had denied plaintiff's motion for a preliminary injunction on the basis that allowing him to use the boys' restroom would violate other students' constitutional right to privacy.

-The Court denied rehearing en banc over a dissent by Judge Niemeyer.
-2016 WL 3080263 (May 31, 2016).
+The Fourth Circuit denied rehearing en banc over a dissent by Judge Niemeyer.
+824 F.3d 450 (4th Cir.
+2016).
 It also denied a stay of its mandate.